Helastia expolita

-Helastia expolita is a moth of the family Geometridae.
-This species is endemic to New Zealand.
+Helastia expolita is a species of moth in the family Geometridae.
+This species is endemic to New Zealand and occurs in the Buller, Marlborough, North and Mid Canterbury regions.This species inhabits short tussock grassland in montane to subalpine zones.
+Adult moths are nocturnal but little is known about the life history of H. expolita.
+Adults have been observed on the wing in November.
+It has been hypothesised the larvae of H. expolita feed on the flowers of Helichrysum species and then feed on mosses, lichens or shrubs growing nearby.
 It is classified as "At Risk, Relict'" by the Department of Conservation.

 Taxonomy

 This species was first described by Alfred Philpott in 1917 using a specimen collected by J.H.
 Lewis at Broken River, Canterbury and named Hydriomena expolita.
 George Hudson discussed and illustrated this species in his 1928 book The Butterflies and Moths of New Zealand under the same name.
+Louis Beethoven Prout in 1939 placed this species in the genus Euphyia.
 In 1987 Robin C. Craw placed this species within the genus Helastia.
 The holotype specimen is held at the New Zealand Arthropod Collection.

 Description

 Philpott described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 It occurs in Buller, Marlborough, North Canterbury and Mid Canterbury.

 Biology and lifecycle

 Very little is known about the biology of H. expolita.
+Adults are nocturnal and have been collected when on the wing in November.

 Host species and habitat

 This species prefers short tussock grassland habitat in montane to subalpine zones.
 The host species for the larvae of H. expolita is unknown.
 It has been hypothesised the larvae of H. expolita feed on the flowers of Helichrysum species and then feed on mosses, lichens or shrubs growing nearby.